 Derivative Litigation.
 On December 1, 2014, an alleged shareholder, purportedly on behalf of the Company, filed a shareholder derivative lawsuit in federal court against us and certain of our current and former directors and former executive officers captioned Robert Hack, derivatively on behalf of Conn's, Inc., v.
 Theodore M. Wright (former executive officer and former director), Bob L. Martin, Jon E.M.
-Jacoby (former director), Kelly M. Malson, Douglas H. Martin, David Schofman, Scott L. Thompson (former director), Brian Taylor (former executive officer) and Michael J. Poppe (former executive officer) and Conn's, Inc., Case No. 4:14-cv-03442 (S.D.
-Tex.).
-The complaint asserts claims for breach of fiduciary duty, unjust enrichment, gross mismanagement, and insider trading based on substantially similar factual allegations as those asserted in the Consolidated Securities Action.
-The plaintiff seeks unspecified damages against these persons and does not request any damages from Conn's.
+Jacoby (former director), Kelly M. Malson (former director), Douglas H. Martin, David Schofman, Scott L. Thompson (former director), Brian Taylor (former executive officer) and Michael J. Poppe (former executive officer) and Conn's, Inc., Case No. 4:14-cv-03442 (S.D.
+Tex.) (the "Hack Litigation").
+The complaint asserted claims for breach of fiduciary duty, unjust enrichment, gross mismanagement, and insider trading based on substantially similar factual allegations as those asserted in the securities action (In re Conn's Inc. Sec.
+Litig., Cause No. 14-CV-00548 (S.D.
+Tex.)), which was settled in October 2018.
+The plaintiff sought unspecified damages against these persons and did not request any damages from Conn's.
 On February 25, 2015, an additional federal derivative action, captioned 95250 Canada LTEE, derivatively on Behalf of Conn's, Inc. v.
 Wright et al., Cause No. 4:15-cv-00521 (S.D.
 Tex.), was filed, asserting substantially similar claims against the same defendants.
-It was consolidated with the Hack litigation (collectively, the Federal Derivative Actions).
+It was consolidated with the Hack Litigation (collectively, the "Federal Derivative Actions").

-The parties have reached a settlement in principle to fully resolve the Federal Derivative Actions.
-The settlement was subject to court approval.
-An initial settlement hearing was held before Judge Ellison on February 17, 2022, after which the Court requested additional briefing.
-Plaintiffs, Defendants, and State Court Plaintiff and Objector Richard Dohn filed additional briefing and a second settlement hearing was held before Judge Ellison on March 15, 2022.
-Judge Ellison approved the settlement and entered a Final Order and Judgement dismissing the derivative action with prejudice on March 15, 2022.
-Neither the Company nor any individual defendant admits any wrongdoing through the settlement agreement.
+The parties reached a settlement to fully resolve the Federal Derivative Actions.
+Judge Ellison approved the settlement and entered a Final Order and Judgement dismissing the derivative action with prejudice on March 15, 2022 (the "Final Order").
+Neither the Company nor any individual defendant admitted any wrongdoing through the settlement agreement.

-In addition to the Federal Derivative Actions, a derivative action was filed in Texas state court on January 27, 2015, captioned Richard A. Dohn v.
-Wright, et al., Cause No. 2015-04405, in the 281st Judicial District Court, Harris County, Texas.
-This action makes substantially similar allegations to the Federal Derivative Actions against the same defendants.
-This case is stayed until at least April 29, 2022.
+In addition to the Federal Derivative Actions, a derivative action was filed in Texas state court by alleged shareholder Richard A. Dohn ("Dohn") on January 27, 2015, captioned Dohn v.
+Wright, et al., Cause No. 2015-04405, in the 281st Judicial District Court, Harris County, Texas (the "Dohn State Court Action").
+This action made substantially similar allegations to the Federal Derivative Actions against the same defendants.
+The parties agreed to stay this case during the Securities Litigation and Federal Derivative Actions.
 Counsel for Dohn attended the February 17, 2022 and March 15, 2022 settlement hearings in the Federal Derivative Actions and objected to the proposed settlement.
+Dohn later filed an appeal of the Final Order with the Fifth Circuit Court of Appeals, and on May 17, 2022, the court entered an agreed order staying the case pending the outcome of that appeal.